anhtuanst1/demo-sofia/README.md

 ```
 		from `$middlewareGroups` to `$middleware`

-- It is unsafe to run [Dusk](http://terrapinssky.blogspot.com/2017/10/laravelresolved-it-is-unsafe-to-run.html) in production.
+- In `production`: It is unsafe to run [Dusk](http://terrapinssky.blogspot.com/2017/10/laravelresolved-it-is-unsafe-to-run.html).

 ```
 $ composer.json